-However, after doing some digging across patents and forums, the general consensus is somewhere between 0.91mm and 0.889mm after metal bonding.
+After digging across patents and forums, the consensus is that the thickness is between 0.91mm and 0.889mm after metal bonding.

-In comparison, there are very few brands that reach the 1.5mm to 2.5mm thickness and others that are well under what All-Clad might be sporting here.
+In comparison, very few brands reach the 1.5mm to 2.5mm thickness, and others that are well under what All-Clad is offering here.

-The unique design of these pots and pans can make cooking easier by putting you in control of heat and without the hassles that comes from cleaning pure copper pots and pans.
+The unique design of these pots and pans can make cooking easier by putting you in control of heat and without the hassles that come from cleaning pure copper pots and pans.

 We think that the 10-Piece All-Clad Copper Core Cookware Set is best for families or aspiring professional cooks.
 We trust that it has the potential to last for years because a limited lifetime manufacturer’s warranty backs it.